mtijas/turkuamk/sswd-22/e02/sswd_exercise_02_Markus_Ijas.md

 ##### b.
 What is that site?

+Node.js documentation.

 ##### c.
 Check the link About this documentation.
 What do you find there?

+- Instructions on how to contribute to node.js.
+- Stability index for documentation.
+- Stability overview of different node.js modules.

 ##### d.
 Check the link Path.
 What do you find there?

+Documentation for the Path module.